-- 27.1.
-The results of the last competition session and final results of the Championship will become final 2 hours after posting with the exception of an unresolved dispute/protest - 27.2.
-The time of posting must be clearly marked on the result sheets. - 27.3.
-If there are no objections, which are subsequently sustained, the posted results will stand as final. - 27.4.
-It is the responsibility of competitors to notify the Organiser of any discrepancy in the posted results, immediately after the discovery within the provisional period.
+- 27.1 The results of the last competition session and final results of the Championship will become final 2 hours after posting with the exception of an unresolved dispute/protest - 27.2 The time of posting must be clearly marked on the result sheets. - 27.3 If there are no objections, which are subsequently sustained, within 24 hours of the end of the competition the posted results will stand as final. - 27.4 It is the responsibility of competitors to notify the Organiser of any discrepancy in the posted results, immediately after the discovery within the provisional period.